 Villanova University | Villanova, Pennsylvania

-The campus of Villanova University had traditionally been concentrated on the north side of Lancaster Avenue, an important regional thoroughfare.
-As the university began considering how to implement a recent campus plan in a way that would strengthen its community, while communicating a strong brand identity consistent with their values and history, it became clear that the south side of Lancaster Avenue could offer design opportunities to achieve these goals.
+Villanova University’s campus has traditionally been concentrated on the north side of Lancaster Avenue, an important regional thoroughfare.
+As the university began considering how to implement a recent campus plan in a way that would strengthen its community, while communicating a strong brand identity consistent with its values and history, it became clear that the south side of Lancaster Avenue, a large surface parking lot, would offer opportunities to achieve these goals.